helloskyy-io/skyy-h12-fanctl/README.md

 # 🖥️ HelloSkyy H12 Fan Control

 Intelligent fan control system **specifically designed for Supermicro H12 series motherboards** running Proxmox, Ubuntu, or Debian.
-This project provides automated temperature-based fan speed management optimized for EPYC multi-CPU systems where default fan curves often run too hot.
+This project provides automated temperature-based fan speed management optimized for EPYC multi-CPU systems where default fan curves often run too hot in GPU servers.

 **⚠️ Important:** This solution is **only compatible with Supermicro H12 series motherboards**.
 Use at your own risk on other Supermicro models or non-Supermicro hardware.